Brookings-Math-Circle/brkgsmathcircle/README.md

-## Welcome to GitHub Pages
+## Welcome to the Brookings Math Circle (new) Website!

----Testing----
+Unfortunately, this website is under construction.
+You should be redirected to the old website in a matter of seconds.

-You can use the [editor on GitHub](https://github.com/Nepaltechguy2/brkgsmathcircle/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+This website is open sourced via the [editor on GitHub](https://github.com/Nepaltechguy2/brkgsmathcircle/edit/master/README.md).

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.